 Professor Florian Solzbacher

-Andrew is a business operations senior manager with over ten years experience in sales, strategic planning, process improvement, business design, financial modelling and customer relationship management.
-Previously, he was Director of Research Products Business at CKI, leading the sales strategy and responsible for annual revenue growth in excess of 40%.
-Prior to CKI, Andrew was sales operations manager at Haemonetics Corp. in Braintree (MA) for five years.
-Haemonetics Corp. is the global lead in developing, manufacturing, and marketing of blood processing technology.
-Andrew has a Bachelor of Science in Mechanical Engineering from the Georgia Institute of Technology.
+Andy is a medical device executive with over 15 years of experience.
+Previously, he was Director of Research Products Business at CKI, leading the sales strategy and responsible for annual revenue growth in excess of 40 percent.
+Andy previously held the position of Sales Operations Manager at Haemonetics Corp. in Braintree (MA) for five years.
+Haemonetics Corp. is the global lead in developing, manufacturing and marketing of blood processing technology.
+Andy holds a Bachelor of Science in Mechanical Engineering from the Georgia Institute of Technology.

-Marcus is an entrepreneur and investment advisor focused on innovation technologies and alternative investment markets.
+Marcus Gerhardt Marcus is an entrepreneur and investment advisor focused on innovation technologies and alternative investment markets.
 In 1999, Marcus helped set up his first start-up, Mondus, a pioneering ecommerce platform.
-As Managing Director UK, he oversaw the growth of the company to 145 employees.
-He coordinated several funding rounds, raising in excess of $170 million, providing shareholders with a 10-fold exit through a trade sale to Seat Pagine Gialle.
-Subsequently, Marcus co-founded BBI which advises technology companies on funding, commercialization and growth strategies.
-He holds various board and advisory positions at companies such as Demotix.
+As Managing Director in the United Kingdom, he oversaw the growth of the company to 145 employees.
+He coordinated several funding rounds, raised in excess of $170 million, and provided shareholders with a 10-fold exit through a trade sale to Seat Pagine Gialle.
+Subsequently, Marcus cofounded BBI, which advises technology companies on funding, commercialization and growth strategies.
+In 2003, he co-founded one of the leading frontier market asset managers in the Middle East and holds various board and advisory positions.
 Marcus has an MPhil from Oxford University.

 - Brian Stern - Partner, Starboard Capital, Boston, MA

 - TS Lau - President and CEO, KimAnn Engineering Group, Singapore